 Discovered by Maasai tribesmen in Tanzania in the 1960s, tanzanite is a relative newcomer to the gem scene.
 When first formed in the Earth, tanzanites appear brown.
 However, when heated, they turn a brilliant blue to violet color.
 (Supposedly, a bush fire led to the discovery of the first tanzanites).
 Tanzanite occurs only within a 4-km radius of the Merelani Hills in Tanzania.
 A thousand times rarer than diamond, supplies of tanzanite may run out in the next few decades.

-Tanzanites have become very popular.
+Tanzanites have become very popular but rare engagement ring stones.
 They have distinctive trichroic colors.
 That means they can show three different colors — blue or violet, purple or red, and greenish-brown — depending on the viewing angle.
 Some gem enthusiasts see these rich blue, high-clarity stones as affordable sapphire substitutes.
 Others treasure these gems on their own terms, for their clear sparkle and distinctive flashes of violet.

 Please note, tanzanites have a tendency to cleave or split.
 So, take special care when setting and wearing this stone.